-Vegetable pulao, or subzi pulao, is a very common rice dish served across India, particularly where there was a Mughlai influence.
+Vegetable pulao, or sabzi pulao, is a common rice dish served throughout India, particularly where there was a Mughlai influence.

-This is our family version, and most likely came from the time the family was in Kolkatta, or Calcutta as it was known then, and the cook was from Hyderabad.
-It seems typical of that local style.
+This is our family version, and came from the time the family was in Kolkatta, or Calcutta as it was known then.
+The cook was from Hyderabad and the recipe is typical of Hyderabadi cuisine.

 This recipe can be easily scaled up for cooking in larger quantities.
-The key ratios are that you always use twice as much stock as rice, by volume, and that you use not more than 1-1½ cups of diced vegetables to each cup of rice.
+The key ratios are that you use not more than 1-1½ cups of diced vegetables to each cup of rice, and you use twice as much stock as rice, by volume.
+This is a slightly higher ratio of liquid to rice than usual because the vegetables will absorb some of this liquid.

 If you are making spinach dishes, this could be a place to use the spinach stalks.
 A little wilted spinach in this dish works well, too.